 How to Use Ground Stake Lighting to Brighten Your Christmas Display

 Your Christmas light display last year - was it all you had hoped for?
-When you stood back and surveyed your handiwork from curbside, were you satisfied with it?
+When you stood back and surveyed your handiwork from the curbside, were you satisfied with it?
 Was it everything you'd expected it to be?
 Or did you experience a tiny tinge of disappointment?
 Perhaps you felt that your display was missing something, just some final touch of perfection that would nudge it from OK to spectacular.

-Mounting strings of lights along driveways, sidewalks, patios and pathways, for example, adds a brilliant touch to any outdoor decorating project.
-But getting each of those lights to stay where you want, safe and secure, and not lying directly on the ground - that's one of the above referenced headaches.
+Mounting strings of lights along driveways, sidewalks, patios, and pathways, for example, adds a brilliant touch to any outdoor decorating project.
+But getting each of those lights to stay where you want, safe and secure, and not lying directly on the ground - that's one of the above-referenced headaches.

 Unless you're using the right tools for the job…

 Light stakes make quick, easy, and precise work of installing ground-bound holiday lighting.